MartinLoef/fs-homeowners/readme.md

    **b.** Activate or suspend User
 - Standard Django admin pages allow addition, change or deletion of events, blogs, users, comments, orders
 - Account owners can reset their passwords themselves via the 'I forgot my login option' on the signin page.
+- Example of mail that are send by the site can be viewed at: [here](https://github.com/MartinLoef/fs-homeowners/blob/master/readme_screenshots/mail/)

 ### Features Left to Implement
 - Overview of payed subscribers for events (so other people know who is going)